vitessio/website/content/en/docs/14.0/reference/vreplication/flags.md

 **Default** false\
 **Applicable on** source

-By default vttablets reload their schema every `queryserver-config-schema-reload-time` seconds (default 30 minutes).
+By default vttablets reload their schema every `--queryserver-config-schema-reload-time` seconds (default 30 minutes).
 This can cause a problem while streaming events if DDLs are applied on the source and streaming is started _after_ the DDL was applied but _before_ vttablet refreshed its schema.
 This is alleviated by the _watcher_.

 When enabled, vttablet will start the _watcher_ which streams the MySQL replication stream from the local database, and uses it to proactively update its schema when it encounters a DDL.